sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 Basics
 ------

-Metasyn can generate metadata from any given dataset (provided as Polars or Pandas DataFrame), using the :meth:`metasyn.MetaFrame.fit_dataframe(df) <metasyn.dataset.MetaFrame.fit_dataframe>` classmethod.
+Metasyn can generate metadata from any given dataset (provided as Polars or Pandas DataFrame), using the :meth:`metasyn.MetaFrame.fit_dataframe(df) <metasyn.metaframe.MetaFrame.fit_dataframe>` classmethod.

 .. image:: /images/pipeline_estimation_code.png
    :alt: MetaFrame Generation With Code Snippet
    :align: center

 This function requires a :obj:`DataFrame` to be specified as parameter.
-The following code returns a :obj:`MetaFrame<metasyn.dataset.MetaFrame>` object named :obj:`mf`, based on a DataFrame named :obj:`df`.
+The following code returns a :obj:`MetaFrame<metasyn.metaframe.MetaFrame>` object named :obj:`mf`, based on a DataFrame named :obj:`df`.

 .. code-block:: python